Lapbooking

 "Clutter expert Kathryn Porter joins us to clean up

 our houses, and our hearts.
+Her popular book,

 Too Much Stuff, now has a second edition.